The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

-The Internet provides access to highly diverse and valuable range of information content and sources, locally, nationally and internationally.
-Some information found on the internet may be inaccurate, incomplete, illegal, dated or offensive to some individuals.
+The Internet provides access to a highly diverse and valuable range of information content and sources, locally, nationally, and internationally.
+Some information found on the internet may be inaccurate, incomplete, illegal, dated, or offensive to some individuals.

 Users are encouraged to be informed and practiced consumers in evaluating the validity and appropriateness of information and content found online.

 Users should be aware that security cannot be guaranteed in a public electronic environment.
 All files, transactions, activities, and communications may be vulnerable to third-party access.
 Users are encouraged to take precautions while using passwords, id names, and numbers, and accessing online accounts, and be sure to logout of any such accounts at the end of your public internet session.

 In accordance with the Children’s Internet Protection Act (CIPA), in order to remain eligible for some federal funding, Tiverton Public Library, as part of Ocean State Libraries, has implemented software filtering on all of its Internet-accessible computer terminals.

 Even though the software was selected to comply with CIPA while still providing Library users the best possible access to constitutionally-protected speech and access, all software has a degree of error that sometimes results in “underblocking” (i.e. permitting access to materials that it is intending to block) or “overblocking” (i.e. denying access of materials that do not fall within the categories restricted by the law).
 The Library cannot guarantee that the filtering software will block all obscenity, pornography, or materials that may be harmful to minors.
 Nor can the Library ensure that the filtering software will not restrict access to sites that may have legitimate value for research and other purposes.